Craig Simpson: Battle of the Blades

 In 2009, Simpson participated in the first season of CBC's Battle of the Blades, a made-for-TV figure-skating competition that paired eight former NHL stars with female figure skaters.
 Simpson and his partner, Jamie Salé, won the competition on November 16, 2009.
 On November 7, 2013, Simpson was inducted into the London (Ontario) Sports Hall of Fame.

 Personal life

 Simpson is the son of Canadian Olympic athlete Marion Simpson.
 He is also the younger brother of former CHL Player of the Year Dave Simpson and younger brother of Rogers Sportsnet reporter Christine Simpson.

 On June 21, 2012, Simpson married Canadian figure skater Jamie Salé, whom he had "known for years from the Edmonton skating scene".
 They had been paired as partners in late 2009 for the first season of the CBC show Battle of the Blades, which they won.
 Simpson and Salé have one daughter, born on July 7, 2013.
 Through this marriage, Simpson is also a stepfather to Salé's son Jesse Pelletier (born September 30, 2007), from her first marriage to skating partner David Pelletier.
-He also has three children from a previous marriage, including son Dillon, who was drafted by the Edmonton Oilers in the 4th round of the 2011 NHL Entry Draft and is currently a defenseman for the Cleveland Monsters.
+He also has three children from a previous marriage, including son Dillon, who was drafted by the Edmonton Oilers in the 4th round of the 2011 NHL Entry Draft and spent the majority of his professional career in the American Hockey League.

 By July 2021, Simpson and Salé were no longer living together, and Salé filed for divorce in 2022.